Dave taps into another AIP film, albeit one that fails to live up to the company’s promise of ‘Action’.

 Familiar AIP faces lead the show, with Jack Forcinito (credited as Jack Vogel) playing Paul McMillan, a Vietnam veteran who’s haunted by zombie-laden nightmares, and weighed down by the knowledge that former members of his company are killing themselves in the wake of committing a major crime.
 One such ex-army buddy is Ken Hamilton (associate producer Kipp Lockwood), who blows his brains out just as Paul is heading down to Denver to spend a BBQ weekend with him and his family.
 Joining forces with his widow Claire (Renee Cline bagging her fourth Prior movie in ’90 alone), the two set out to discover the cause of this behaviour change, and who is behind the sinister reprograming of these retired soldiers.

 Lock ‘n’ Load sounds amazing, but Prior struggles to translate an awesome premise into anything resembling its must-see pitch.
 The biggest issue is pacing.
-It barely to gets out of second gear from the get-go, which considering the word ‘action’ dominates the name of the production company formed by Prior and The Last Horror Film (1982) director David Winters, it’s an undoubted disappointment.
+It barely gets out of second gear which, considering the word ‘action’ dominates the name of the production company formed by Prior and The Last Horror Film (1982) director David Winters, is an undoubted disappointment.

 There are moments of satisfaction, like the ace production design around the octagonal surroundings of the nightmare sequences, and the big business allegory that (if a little unsuccessfully) frames this monstrous war hero transformation.
 Forcinito and Cline do just fine, although Jeffrey Judson Smith as the self-made tycoon owner of the Prescott Chemical Company brings a much-needed dollop of villainy to some decidedly flaccid proceedings.